Calimerico/eventify/README.md

 <button class="Button_error_ax7yz"></div>
 ```

-**This is an optional feature.** Regular `<link>` stylesheets and CSS files are fully supported.
+**This is an optional feature.** Regular `<source>` stylesheets and CSS files are fully supported.
 CSS Modules are turned on for files ending with the `.module.css` extension.

 ## Adding a Sass Stylesheet